-The morning-after pill is an emergency contraceptive method, used only when the usual contraceptive method fails or is missed.
-It may be made up of levonorgestrel or ulipristal acetate, which works by delaying or inhibiting ovulation.
+This pill is made up of levonorgestrel or ulipristal acetate, which work by delaying or inhibiting ovulation.

-Pills that contain Levonorgestrel may be used within 3 days after intimate contact and pills containing ulipristal acetate may be used up to 5 days after unprotected intercourse.
-However, their efficacy decreases as days go by and so they should be taken as soon as possible.
-They can be purchased at pharmacies and the price can vary between $15-$45 in the U.S and about 15,99 pounds in the UK, depending on the active substance used.
+Pills that contain levonorgestrel can be used up to 3 days after sex, while the pills containing ulipristal acetate can be used up to 5 days after sex.
+However, these pills‘ efficacy decreases for each day that passes, and therefore should be taken as soon as possible.
+They can be obtained at the pharmacy without a prescription.

 How it works